blinkbitcoin/stablesats-rs/README.md

 - `user_trades`: Module that identifies how much the total usd liability exists in the galoy accounting ledger.
 It publishes the `SynthUsdLiabilityPayload` message for downstream trading modules to pick up.
 - `hedging`: Module that executes trades on okex to match the target liability received from the pubsub.

+## Dependencies in stablesats-rs

+### 1. **blink-api (galoy-client)** - Banking backend integration
+**Purpose**: Connects to the Galoy banking backend (which powers Blink wallet) to monitor user transactions of the dealer-account and calculates the target liability balances.

+**How transaction polling works**:
+- **GraphQL endpoint**: Uses the `StablesatsTransactionsList` query against Galoy's GraphQL API of the dealer account
+- **Cursor-based pagination**: Uses `before` cursor parameter to fetch transactions in reverse chronological order (newest first)
+- **Batch size**: Fetches 100 transactions per request
+- **Continuous polling**: The `poll_galoy_transactions` job runs periodically to import new transactions
+- **Unpaired transaction re-checking**: Separately polls for older unpaired transactions that may have been missed

+**Transaction identification**:
+- **Dealer account detection**: Identifies transactions involving the hardcoded "dealer" ledger account
+- **USD conversion tracking**: Monitors when users deposit Bitcoin but want to hold USD value
+- **Settlement currency**: Tracks both BTC and USD settlement amounts with exchange rates

+### 2. **okx (okex-client)** - Derivatives exchange for hedging
+**Purpose**: Connects to OKX exchange to execute the core hedging strategy through Bitcoin perpetual swap contracts.

+**Role in hedging**:
+- **Perpetual swaps**: Shorts BTC-USD-SWAP contracts to hedge Bitcoin price exposure
+- **Position management**: Maintains short positions equivalent to user USD liability
+- **Account balancing**: Manages transfers between funding and trading accounts
+- **Price data**: Fetches real-time BTC prices for hedging calculations

+### 3. **bria** - Bitcoin custody and on-chain operations
+**Purpose**: Handles Bitcoin on-chain transactions and custody operations for the stablesats system.

+**How it works for stablesats**:
+- **Funding adjustments**: Stablesats maintains Bitcoin in two locations - its own custody (managed by Bria) and on the OKX exchange for trading.
+When the OKX trading account runs low on Bitcoin capital needed for hedging operations, stablesats uses Bria to send Bitcoin on-chain from its custody to OKX deposit addresses.
+Conversely, when excess Bitcoin accumulates on OKX, it can be withdrawn back to stablesats custody via Bria to optimize capital allocation
+- **Withdrawal operations**: Uses Bria to withdraw Bitcoin from stablesats custody to OKX exchange when more trading capital is needed

+### How they work together
+1. **User deposits Bitcoin** → Galoy-client detects transaction involving dealer account
+2. **Calculate hedge requirement** → System determines how much USD exposure needs hedging
+3. **Execute hedge** → OKX-client shorts equivalent BTC perpetual swaps
+4. **Manage funding** → Bria-client transfers Bitcoin between custody and OKX as needed
+5. **Continuous rebalancing** → All three clients work together to maintain proper hedge ratios

+This creates a complete system where users can hold stable USD value while the system manages Bitcoin price volatility through derivatives hedging and proper capital management.

 ## How to run `stablesats`
 The stablesats command line interface (CLI) is an application that allows users to get price quotes, and runs configured processes.
 To view the CLI commands and options, run